 Natural Stone Durability vs. Manufactured Alternatives

 自然 積み上げられた石のパネル provide superior performance in outdoor fireplace applications compared to pigment-based human-made products. 天然石パネル are non-combustible and do not release fumes when exposed to high exterior temperatures.
-Unlike manufactured stone which uses concrete and pigments, natural stone will not fade or discolor from high UV exposure levels.
+Unlike 加工された石 which uses concrete and pigments, natural stone will not fade or discolor from high UV exposure levels.
 The dense composition of slate and quartzite naturally resists the thermal expansion caused by proximity to an active fire source.

 - Quartzite and Slate offer the highest density for low water absorption.